 Running a mail system from the mid-1990’s also meant that we had all kinds of limits on attachments and a ton of other frustrating issues.
 Between server failures, incompatibilities and corrupted .PSTs, we were running close to $220 per mail user per year just to keep the old system running.

-Staying on-premise and adding quite a bit of storage would require a heavy capital investment, and we would still be paying for backup agents, tapes, vaulting, patching and still have all of the other headaches of managing a mail system.
+Staying on-premise and adding quite a bit of storage would require a heavy capital investment, and we would still be paying for backup agents, tapes, vaulting and patching.
+We still would have all of the other headaches of managing a mail system.
 Hosted Exchange didn’t really fit our needs because we wanted to move away from paying for an Outlook client, and Gmail’s web interface was just as powerful.

-When we looked at Google Apps, we calculated that we could be saving 60% on email alone — a clear winner when it came to price per user.
+When we looked at G Suite, we calculated that we could be saving 60 percent on email alone — a clear winner when it came to price per user.
 We also knew we’d save serious time on IT management, freeing my team up to do more strategic work.
 In addition, we would have superior disaster recovery options, and — best of all — our employees would be more productive.
 We chose to Go Google.

-In just four months, Google Apps is 100 percent deployed in North America and Europe – about 3,000 people so far.
-The positive changes we expected are now being revealed, and we’re even uncovering some unexpected benefits as well.
+We deployed G Suite 100 percent deployed in North America and Europe in just four months for about 3,000 people..
+The positive changes we expected are now being revealed, and we’re even uncovering some unexpected benefits, as well.

 For starters, my IT team is happier as we previously had 16 full-time people managing our messaging systems, spending about 8,000 hours per year backing up email, fixing file storage problems, or managing server issues.
 If one of our servers at our Toronto headquarters went down, the entire company lost email access.

-It seemed like we had a companywide email delay or outage every couple of months.
-Google Apps provides us with disaster recovery capabilities that we could have never dreamed of.
+It seemed like we had a company-wide email delay or outage every couple of months.
+G Suite provides us with disaster recovery capabilities that we could have never dreamed of.
 In addition, we now need only two folks to look after messaging and the other 14 are now more focused on business-critical projects.
 They’re so happy they wear Google t-shirts about once a week!

 We can give them exactly what they need in Google Docs or Google Sites, whereas before we had three or four different Microsoft SharePoint sites, and we’d have to spend money on auditors to track everything down.
 Now that’s all moving to a central repository, and we’re already seeing significant cost savings and productivity gains there.

-We have only begun scratching the surface of capabilities that Google Apps brings to us.
-We have an open door to bring Google Apps to all 10,000 Cinram employees in the future, from the current user employees in our distribution and manufacturing facilities, to the folks who have never had a Cinram account before, so everyone can see the benefits.
-With the flexibility of Google Apps, the sky is the limit.
-We’ve Gone Google, and we’ll never go back.
+We have only begun scratching the surface of capabilities that G Suite brings to us.
+We have an open door to bring G Suite to all 10,000 Cinram employees in the future, from the current user employees in our distribution and manufacturing